-I teach the two classes dedicated to cataloging: LIBR 170 and LIBR 175.
-When not teaching, I work in the Technical Services department of the HCC Library.
+I teach LIBR 179 Cataloging.
+When not teaching, I work in the Technical Services department of the Edmonds Community College Library.
 My duties include acquisitions, database maintenance, training and, of course, cataloging.
 I am not only an instructor in the L&IS Program, I am also a graduate of the program (2004).
 I hold a BA in Comparative Literature (2005).
 As part of my undergraduate studies, I spent a year at L’université de Paul Valéry, Montpellier, France.
 Currently, I am working on an MLIS from the University of Washington’s iSchool (expected completion 2009).
 I like to travel and experience foreign cultures.
 In addition to his year in France, I have spent significant other time abroad: two years in Germany and four months in New Zealand.
 I also love music, especially punk rock and classic country.
 I am more likely to be seen with a cup of coffee and a crossword puzzle at a café than wearing shorts in the gym.
 That said, I can be spotted from time to time on local golf courses creating massive divots.
 I would like to welcome you to the L&IS Program and looks forward to teaching you on the Art of Cataloging.

 I received my master's degree in Library and Information Science from the University of Washington in 2000.
 I completed the RCA/UCLES Certificate TEFLA Course in Barcelona, Spain in 1995.
 I enjoy traveling and have visited countries in Europe and Southeast Asia.
 Many years ago, I was an exchanges student in Uusikaupunki, Finland.
 Before coming to Seattle, I lived abroad in Sendai, Japan, and Barcelona, Spain.
 My husband, our two young children and I live in Seattle.
 I've been working at Highline since 2000.
 Among my other responsibilities as a faculty librarian at Highline, I am responsible for coordinating the library's reference services.

-I am in my 14th year as a faculty reference librarian at Highline Community College.
+I became a faculty reference librarian at Highline College in 1994.
 I came to Highline from Old Dominion University (Norfolk, VA), where I was the Social Sciences Reference Librarian for five years.
 I have bachelor degrees in Criminal Justice and Education, and a Master's degree in Library and Information Science from the University of North Carolina at Chapel Hill.
 Among my other responsibilities as a faculty librarian at Highline, I am responsible for coordinating the library's print and media collection.

 I am a native Tacoman who works in Circulation Services.
-I teach Library 122 and Library 110.
+I teach Library 122 Public Services.